 - Prompt management of withdrawal symptoms decreases pain and discomfort and lessens the chance of a relapse.

-- Medically-assisted detox speeds up the healing process, so the person can proceed to the next stage of treatment quickly and safely.
+- Medically-assisted detox speeds up the healing process so that the person can proceed to the next stage of treatment quickly and safely.

 Alcohol Abuse Therapy